-This insanely easy recipe for flourless chocolate cake is one you must have in your recipe repertoire, especially if you're big on chocolate flavors and berries all wrapped up in healthy baking.
+This insanely easy chocolate almond flour cake is one you must have in your recipe repertoire.

-- It's pretty easy and fast to make – baking flourless can sometimes be tricky.
+Note: Baking flourless can sometimes be tricky.
 These cakes have a more fragile structure that often ends in a collapsed center.
-I wanted to develop a super easy method for baking a low-carb cake with fairly simple ingredients.
+I wanted to develop a super easy method for baking a low-carb chocolate almond cake recipe with simple ingredients.
 Before I got it right, it took a bit of testing—well, 6 cakes and a kitchen full of cacao powder dust.
 But now, it always works out.

 - You don't need any special equipment.
-That's the beauty of this flourless chocolate cake.
-You can entirely concoct this by hand with a bowl and a whisk—well, and you need a baking pan and maybe an extra bowl, but you get my drift.
+You can entirely concoct this by hand with a bowl and a whisk.

 - It can easily fit on a brunch table too.
 It's one of those healthy desserts to enjoy with your cup of coffee or healthy iced latte during Sunday brunch.